 The Council has been discussing the topic of climate change and will continue to look at this important issue.

-Representatives of Padstow Town Council attended Cornwall Councils Localism Summit in November 2019, this was an interesting gathering with the afternoon dedicated to hearing about what communicates are doing in relation to Climate Change.
-Further information on the Cornwall Councils Localism Summit can be found here.
+Representatives of Padstow Town Council attended Cornwall Councils Localism Summit in November 2019, this was an interesting gathering with the afternoon dedicated to hearing about what communities are doing in relation to Climate Change.
+Further information on Cornwall Councils Localism Summit can be found here.

 Background Information on Climate Change

 Intergovernmental Panel of Climate Change (IPCC) released a special report in October 2018 that reinforced findings that Global Warming must be keep to 1.5⁰C or there will be serious consequences within a twelve-year timeframe.

 IPCC consider the likely consequences of not achieving this target are severe.
 They include very large scale water and food shortages, widespread flooding, heat related morbidity and large scale destruction of the natural world.

 IPCC go on to say, to reduce the chance of runaway global warming and limit the effects of climate breakdown, it is imperative that, as a species, we should reduce our CO₂ (Carbon) emissions from the current 6.5 tonnes per person per year to less than 2 tonnes as soon as possible.